MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/framework-packages/use-the-dynamic-dependency-api.md

 Specifically, the dynamic dependency API provides ways to manage the *install-time references* and *run-time references* for framework packages.
 For more information about these types of references, see [Servicing model for framework packages](framework-packages-overview.md#servicing-model-for-framework-packages).

 > [!NOTE]
 > Unlike other framework packages, you can't use the dynamic dependency API to reference the [Windows App SDK framework package](../../../windows-app-sdk/deployment-architecture.md#framework-package) in your unpackaged app.
 Instead, you must use the [bootstrapper API](/windows/windows-app-sdk/api/win32/_bootstrap/) provided by the Windows App SDK.
 The bootstrapper API is a specialized form of the dynamic dependency API that is designed to take dependencies on the Windows App SDK framework package.
-For more information, see [Use the Windows App SDK runtime](../../../windows-app-sdk/use-windows-app-sdk-run-time.md).
+For more information, see [Use the Windows App SDK runtime for apps packaged with external location or unpackaged](../../../windows-app-sdk/use-windows-app-sdk-run-time.md).

 ## Use the dynamic dependency API